Vicki Trickett: Early life and career

 Following the divorce from her first husband, Trickett left the entertainment industry and returned to live in Omaha, Nebraska.

 Awards

 Trickett was nominated for a Laurel Award for Top Female New Personality in 1962.

 Personal life and death

-Trickett has been married three times.
-She married Richard V. Herre Jr. in 1960 and had one child; they divorced in 1963.
+Trickett married three times.
+Her first marriage was to Richard V. Herre Jr. in 1960; the two had one child before divorcing in 1963.
 Her second marriage was to Donald E. Kennedy in 1963, which also ended in divorce.
 Trickett married her third husband, James G. Lindblad in August 1972.

 Trickett died at 82, three days before her 83rd birthday in San Juan Capistrano, California.